Occupational Therapy in the Acute Care Setting

 Addressing the Patient’s Deficits

-This is done through function like bed mobility, bedside commode transfers, or even standing with support of bed rails to work up to gaining independence in dressing and toileting tasks.
+This is done through function like bed mobility, bedside commode transfers, or even standing with support of a walker to work up to gaining independence in dressing and toileting tasks.
 Grading the activity is important to ensure a “just-right challenge.”

 Differences of Acute Care versus Traditional Rehab

-Being an OT working in acute care is vastly different than other settings.
+Being an occupational therapist working in acute care is vastly different than other settings.
 You don’t have much time to work with the patient – typically only a few days.

-Instead of doing a full hour-long ADL retraining session like you’d do in rehab, you’ll be more focused on quick interventions.
+Instead of doing a full hour-long ADL retraining session like you’d do in rehab, you’ll be more focused on quick, functional interventions.

-This is because acute care OTs may have 5-10 evaluations in one day.
+This is because acute care OTs may have 5+ evaluations plus additional treatments all in one day.
 You’ll learn to prioritize what to work on.
-You also may do more education than treatment, especially on discharge planning with the patient and their caregivers.
+Along with quick treatments, you also may have to quickly squeeze in education, especially on discharge planning with the patient and their caregivers.

 Even though you only have a brief time with the patient, you can still be assured you’re making an impact in their long-term recovery by ensuring they get the best outcomes post-discharge from the acute care setting.